TobKed/blog/content/posts/2019_08_12_git_change_history.md

 > -- <cite>[rebase.autosquash - Git documentation](https://git-scm.com/docs/git-config#Documentation/git-config.txt-rebaseautoSquash)</cite>

 ### Amending
-As previously mentioned article says amending is used for changing last commit.
-You do it by by adding changes to staging area and executing:
+As the previously mentioned article says, amending is used for changing the last commit.
+You do it by adding changes to the staging area and executing:
 ```bash
 git commit --amend
 ```
-It loads previous command message where you can make changes to it.
-After saving message it makes it your new last commit.
-Be careful because amending changing SHA1 of the commit.
+It loads previous command message where you can make changes.
+After saving the message it makes it your new last commit.
+Be careful because amending changes SHA1 of the commit.
-I use it a lot but usually I don't want to edit message, hence my one of my most favorite commands come in:
+I use it a lot but usually I don't want to edit the message, hence one of my most favorite command:
 ```bash
 git commit --amend --no-edit
 ```

 ### Interactive rebasing
-I will not discuss interactive rebasing in details due the fact it has great description in the Git documentation so I hope you are already familiar with it.
+I will not discuss interactive rebasing in details due the fact that it has a great description in the Git documentation so I hope you are already familiar with it.
-A `git rebase -i` as a parameter takes the the parent of the last commit that to be edited.
+A `git rebase -i` as a parameter takes the parent of the last commit to be edited.
-Usually I don't mind to perform interactive rebasing on all commits on given branch so to do this I pass as a parameter parent branch e.g.
+Usually I don't mind to performing interactive rebasing on all commits on a given branch so to do this I pass as a parameter the parent branch e.g.
 ```bash
 git rebase -i master
 ```